abigailaiken/abigailaiken.github.io/policy.md

 ---

-I believe that policies affecting reproductive health and reproductive rights should be firmly based upon scientific evidence and the principles of equity and autonomy.
+I believe that policies affecting reproductive health and reproductive rights should be based upon scientific evidence and the principles of equity and autonomy.
 The following pieces are a mix of solicited and volunteered commentary on some recent policy and practice issues.